 Did someone say Cheese?
 With vast pasturelands all around it is no surprise that cheese dishes are a big feature in this region.
 Below are a list of dishes which you can seek out at many local eating establishments.

 Tartiflette – a hearty meal of Reblechon cheese, potatoes, lardons and onions.

 Raclette– a cheese traditionally made from cow’s milk.
 Traditionally Raclette is served at your table with a grill plate so you can choose how much you’d like your cheese warmed and melted.
 Scraping off the Raclette directly from the large cheese wheel onto potatoes, pickles, and onions is a must to try out!

 Fondue – A dish which needs no introduction and is often normally associated with alpine skiing, Fondue is readily found in the region year round.
 Again a cheese lover’s paradise!

 Farcement – This traditional dish may be a bit trickier to find but seek if out if you can.
 It combines sweet and savoury ingredients which are formed in the shape of a large cake.
 The outside is lined with strips of cured meat such as bacon and the inside is filled with raisins, prunes, potatoes, and cream.

 There are many options for renting a bicycle in Le Bourg d’Oisans and the surrounding area of the French Alps.
 Largely this is owing to the popularity of cycle tourism in he Oisans region.
 In the table below you will find an outline of cycling stores as well as places which offer rental bikes.
 The table lists all bike hire options available in the French Alps, so be sure to sort via location to find the one closest to where you will be staying.

-If you are planning a cycling holiday in Le Bourg d’Oisans and looking to hire a bike we would recommend getting in touch directly with the hire shop and arranging this in advance of your holiday.
+If you are planning a cycling holiday in Le Bourg d’Oisans and looking to hire a bike we would recommend getting in touch directly with the hire shop and arranging this well in advance of your holiday.
 This will avoid the disappointment of missing out on a rental due to popular demand.